unlimited video and image generation on the ad-supported free tier — here is why Try It Free →

 The Hardware Economics

-Most AI image and video generators run on cloud GPUs rented from providers like AWS, Google Cloud, or Azure.
-These cloud GPUs cost $2-8 per hour depending on the model.
+Most AI video and image generators run on owned GPUs rented from providers like AWS, Google Cloud, or Azure.
+These owned GPUs cost $2-8 per hour depending on the model.
 For a high-end GPU capable of fast image generation, you are looking at $3-5 per hour.

 At that rate, if a free user generates 50 images in a day, and each generation takes a GPU for 10 seconds, that user costs the company approximately $0.70-$1.00 per day in cloud costs alone.
 Multiply by thousands of free users and you have a massive bill with zero revenue.